julienvincent/nvim-paredit/README.md

   --              this case it will place the cursor on the moved edge cursor_behaviour = "auto", -- remain, follow, auto

+  dragging = {
+    -- If set to `true` paredit will attempt to infer if an element being -- dragged is part of a 'paired' form like as a map.
+If so then the element -- will be dragged along with it's pair. auto_drag_pairs = true,
+  },

   indent = {
     -- This controls how nvim-paredit handles indentation when performing operations which -- should change the indentation of the form (such as when slurping or barfing).